 Roadway corridors provide a useful scale for transportation planning.
 The character and conditions on ACRPC's primary roadway corridors varies widely with the Region's diverse topography, economy and environment.
 Corridor planning is an approach to understand transportation, environmental, land use and community development issues in a comprehensive manner that can help identify priorities for implementation.
 The following sections review the conditions and issues for the Region's primary roadway corridors to inform needs and priorities for action.
-For a section of road or intersection to be identified as a High Crash Location (HCL), the location must have experienced five or more crashes in a five-year period, or the average of one crash per year.
-The table below provides some summary information based on High Crash Location Reports published by VTrans:
+The table below provides some summary information: